-There is an additional policy and guidance available for Children in Care.
+There is an additional policy and guidance available for Children in Care and children who have previously been in care applications.
 Children in Care applications are given the highest priority on the oversubscription criteria.
-The process is detailed in the flowchart in Appendix 2.

 9. School Transport

 Details about school transport are provided in the Home to School Transport Policy.
 Advice is also provided in the Policy and Parents' Guide to ensure parents, guardians and carers are aware that their preference of school and the admissions criteria will affect their entitlement to 'free' school transport.
 This includes later changes (e.g. change of address) which could have a bearing on continued eligibility for school transport.